awused/rss-scrapers/README.md

 # Running Locally

 The individual scrapers are go gettable.
-The best way to use them is with [aw-rss](https://github.com/awused/aw-rss) where they can be used as external commands.
+They're made to be used with [aw-rss](https://github.com/awused/aw-rss) where they can be used as external commands.

 You should run them from the command line to verify the output.